sony/nmos-js/Documents/Getting-Started.md

 ## Run as a Docker container

-At this point in time, a prebuild container is not provided.
+At this point in time, a prebuilt container is not provided.
 Luckily it is easy to build it from source!
 You will need to have git installed as well as [Docker](https://docs.docker.com/install/).

 ```bash
 git clone https://github.com/sony/nmos-js
 cd nmos-js